RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 For PGP, this includes the begin and end markers and the empty line which separates the header from the key body.
 For X509 certificates, this includes the BEGIN CERTIFICATE and END CERTIFICATE lines.

 **changed:** &lt;email&gt;  [&lt;date&gt;]
 Specifies who submitted the update, and when the object was updated.
 The format of the date is YYYYMMDD; dates in the future are not allowed.
-If the date is not specified, the database software will add the date when the update was actually processed. <font color="green">This is usersupplied data that is not verified and has no meaning to anyone else.</font>
+If the date is not specified, the database software will add the date when the update was actually processed.

 **components:** [ATOMIC] [[&lt;filter&gt;] [protocol &lt;protocol&gt; &lt;filter&gt; ...]]